Reporting Income and Changes for Social Security Disability

 • you or someone you live with has a baby who will also live with you.

-If you move into or out of a nursing home, assisted living, or another institution, you should report this to Social Security, as this will affect how much SSI you'll receive.
-In addition, in some states, including California, you must tell Social Security if your cooking facilities change or your share of living expenses changes.
+Furthermore, if you move into or out of a nursing home, assisted living, or another institution, you should report this to Social Security, as this will affect how much SSI you’ll receive.
+Some states (such as California) also require you to tell Social Security if your cooking facilities change or your share of living expenses changes.

 What Kind of Income Changes Do You Need to Report for SSI?